isaacmedina12/IMU-Bird-Flight-Monitoring/README.md

 Medford/Somerville Campus

 ## Ackowledgements
-I would like to thank **Surya Varchasvi**, Research Fellow at Tufts University, for his mentorship and guidance throughout this project.
+I would like to thank [Surya Varchasvi](https://www.linkedin.com/in/surya-varchasvi-d-96496348/), Research Fellow at Tufts University, for his mentorship and guidance throughout this project.

-I would also like to acknowledge **Rachel Riccio**, Biology PhD candidate at Tufts University, for her collaboration and ongoing support in applying this technology to real-world behavioral and physiological studies in birds.
+I would also like to acknowledge [Rachel Riccio](https://www.linkedin.com/in/rachelriccio/), Biology PhD candidate at Tufts University, for her collaboration and ongoing support in applying this technology to real-world behavioral and physiological studies in birds.

 Special thanks to [Dr. Sameer Sonkusale](https://engineering.tufts.edu/ece/people/faculty/sameer-sonkusale) for the opportunity to work in the lab.